DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 802.11 ASSOCIATION PROCESS

-- ACCESS POINTS bridge traffic between WIRELESS STATIONS and other DEVICES
+- ACCESS POINTS bridge traffic between wireless STATIONS and other DEVICES
 - For a STATION to send traffic through the AP, it must be associated with the AP
 - There are THREE 802.11 CONNECTION STATES:
     - NOT AUTHENTICATED, NOT ASSOCIATED